angeles/nodejs-boilerplate/README.md

   1. TODO: Use module "debug" replace the log.console or add a logger.
   1. TODO: Add Encrypt and decrypt password when store on database - DONE! -
   1. TODO: Add try/catch to each endpoint on controllers. - DONE! -
   1. TODO: DATABASE.
-  1.1 TODO: Add database verification on Health.
+Add database verification on Health.
-  1.2.
-TODO: primary key is the rowid, shoudl I add explicity?
+  1. TODO: DATABASE.  primary key is the rowid, shoudl I add explicity?
-  1.1   TODO: index on recipient+rowid.
+  1. TODO: DATABASE. index on recipient+rowid.
-  1. TODO: Add Database check where the data tables dont exists and create them.
+  1. TODO: DATABASE.
+Add Database check where the data tables dont exists and create them.
-  1. POV: Sqlite. is not the best option thinkin on scaling, could be elasticsearch, postgres, etc.
+  1. POV: DATABASE.
+Sqlite. is not the best option thinkin on scaling, could be elasticsearch, postgres, etc.
-  1. POV: Database security.
+  1. POV: DATABASE.
+Database security.
 While sqlite3 do chmod 700 /path/to/sqlitedb or disk encrypt (Centos7).
 In another way add user/pwd on database and others.
-  1. TODO: Add sequelize ORM to dbController - (in progress) - Because the time is a TODO.
+  1. TODO: DATABASE.
+Add sequelize ORM to dbController - (in progress) - Because the time is a TODO.
 ORM allows all possible db and not to write sql explicity and more legible code.
-  1. POV: Add a deamon to have the sqlite3 running.
+  1. POV: DATABASE.
+Add a deamon to have the sqlite3 running.
   1. Analyze: AUTH0 API.
   1. TODO: Test token error cases.
   1. TODO: Test send message with all the types ande error cases.